Downstown: Christianity

 With regards to Downstown, Downs says, "I wrote a Christian comic because I am a Christian. …My basic philosophy is a biblical philosophy of life."
 However, he opted to be subtle so he would not alienate readers.
 There were exceptions, however.
 For example in one strip, a child writes Santa Claus and asks, "They say you know if we’ve been sleeping; you know if we’re awake.
 Doesn’t this demand omnipresence?
 You know if we’ve been bad or good.
 This implies your authority to assign moral absolutes.
 Are you aware of the staggering theological implications of these claims?”

 Downs also converted Evangelical philosopher Francis Schaeffer into the character Captain Relative.
-Captive Relative does goods deeds such as rescuing a girl's cat from a tree, but throws it in the bushes when he learns the girl has no money for a reward.
+Captain Relative does goods deeds such as rescuing a girl's cat from a tree, but throws it in the bushes when he learns the girl has no money for a reward.
 Downs also expressed his beliefs when broke with the usual tone of Downstown to call attention to the famine in Ethiopia and to encourage his readers to contribute to two faith-based charities.